Application and Admissions Process

-- If you have appropriate supplemental documents such as an undergraduate research paper, resume, awards, etc., upload them in the writing sample portion of the application.
+- If you have appropriate supplemental documents such as an undergraduate research paper, awards, etc., upload them in the writing sample portion of the application.

 - A statement of purpose is required and can be uploaded directly into the application.

 - At least three letters of recommendation are required.
-Additional ones are allowed.
+Additional letters are allowed.
 Recommenders may submit their letters online.
 Once an application is submitted, recommenders receive an automated email soliciting their letter (you will be prompted to provide their contact information before you submit your application).
 Recommenders may also submit hard copies to the CAM office.